toothbrush/keez/README.md

 ## How does it work?

+1. Clone the repo
+2. Build the project: `cargo build`
+3. Try it out: `cargo run`

-Have a look at `keez --help` for examples.
+The command is somewhat self-documenting -- have a look at `keez --help` for information about the subcommands as well as examples of usage.